 During the information phase, prospects are in pre-button-click phase — gathering information — and learning about your offer.
 Your hero shot, copy, testimonials, trust badges, etc. will ultimately make them decide whether or not they will click your CTA button and continue to the commitment phase (post-button-click phase).

 Two-step forms help qualify the prospect because they must click the CTA button first, then when the pop-up appears, they have to follow through there as well.
-Using this type of form also helps simplify your landing pages and reduce clutter.
+Using this type of form also helps simplify your post-click landing pages and reduce clutter.
 This is because often it’s just a button; if there was a form, the page could potentially look busier.

-Take this landing page from Adobe, for example.
+Take this post-click landing page from Adobe, for example.
 It uses a two-step opt-in because once a visitor clicks the “Download the report” CTA, the form pops up:

-Multi-step forms are often used in the signup process for a service.
-Landing page contact forms that are set up in a multi-step format have some indicator (dots, “step 1 of X,” etc.) to let the visitor know what stage they’re in and how many stages are left before the process is complete.
+Multi-step forms are often used in the signup process for a service. post-click landing page contact forms that are set up in a multi-step format have some indicator (dots, “step 1 of X,” etc.) to let the visitor know what stage they’re in and how many stages are left before the process is complete.